 Attending a medical or dental appointment will be counted as authorised as long as the pupil's parent notifies the school in advance of the appointment.

-Parents should inform the school office staff of this in advance and provide an appointment card or give evidence of the appointment text.
+Parents should request a Leave of Absence form from the school office.

 However, we encourage parents to make medical and dental appointments out of school hours where possible.
 Where this is not possible, the pupil should be out of school for the minimum amount of time necessary.